Someone-9988/Admiring-something/README.md

 # Admiration Interactive Paper Project

-This is an interactive desktop-only web project created as a collaborative effort with a diploma in software engineering student.
+This is an interactive desktop-only web project created as a collaborative effort with a diploma in computer engineering student.
 I was responsible for the frontend design and layout, while my collaborator wrote the JavaScript functionality for free drag-and-drop interaction.

 ## Project Overview
 The project displays a set of “papers” with handwritten text that users can drag freely across the screen to reveal a meaningful message: